evt-project/evt-viewer/README_EN.md

 | $ bower install [choose the angular.js version recommended for evt-viewer]

 * START GRUNT DEV
-| $ grunt dev [most likely at this point in time evt-viewer won't be launched correctly starting from the master branch, see below how to switch to the critical-edition branch]
+| $ grunt dev [most likely at this point in time evt-viewer won't be launched correctly starting from the master branch, see below how to switch to the develop branch]

-* SWITCH TO THE CRITICAL-EDITION GIT BRANCH
+* SWITCH TO THE DEVELOP GIT BRANCH
-| $ git checkout critical-edition
+| $ git checkout develop

 * TO UPDATE THE REPOSITORY
 | $ git pull